ibm-cloud-architecture/CSMO-ICP/integration/README.md

 ***Configuring the AlertManager***

-The most important definitions of the AlarmServer are the recievers of alerts and the routing of alerts.
+The most important definitions of the AlarmServer are the receivers of alerts and the routing of alerts.
 [Prometheus AlertManager base documentation](https://prometheus.io/docs/alerting/configuration/)

 In this example, we will be configuring the AlertServer to forward a webhook when an alert fires.